Is WordPress still the king of the internet in 2020?

 How much does it cost?

 This is the one of the best things about Gatsby.
 It’s an open source, meaning it’s free to install and use.
-Sure, but so is WordPress and most popular CMS platforms… but Gatsby doesn’t need to run on a server, meaning it can be very cheap to run month to month.
+Sure, but so is WordPress and most popular CMS platforms… but a Gatsby site doesn’t need to run on a server, meaning it can be very cheap to run month to month.

-There are a handful of services, such as Netlify, that offer free hosting of static content.
+There are a handful of services, such as Netlify, that offer free hosting of static files.
 If you’re a bit technical and know how to get things working, you can run a blazing fast, incredibly secure website for free.
 This offer doesn’t extend to bigger sites, but if you’re getting started out this is an excellent deal.

-If you’re not technical but like the sound of running a free website, we’re here to help.
+you’re not technical but like the sound of running a free website, we’re here to help.
 Our world-class team is excellent at designing beautiful websites that will wow your users.
 Plus we offer really competitive rates so we’re not going to break the bank.

 Drop us a line right now.
 What are you waiting for?
 We’ll send you a free quote.